finos/common-domain-model/documentation/source/download.rst

 Versions
 ========

-The CDM code is tagged using semantic versioning and are available on `GitHub Releases <https://github.com/finos/common-domain-model/releases>`_.
+The CDM code is tagged using semantic versioning and is available on `GitHub Releases <https://github.com/finos/common-domain-model/releases>`_.
 All CDM Binary distribution are created on every release and are published to `Maven Central <https://central.sonatype.com/artifact/org.finos.cdm/cdm-parent>`_.

 CDM as Java